SENERGY-Platform/export-worker-lib/README.md

 ### FilterHandler

-The FilterHandler class provides functionality for adding and removing filters as well as applying filters to messages and extract data.
+The FilterHandler class provides functionality for adding and removing filters as well as applying filters to messages and extracting data.

                  +---\        +---\
                  |    ----+   |    ----+